 It is true that independent work is not for everyone—some only turn to it out of a need to supplement their income between traditional jobs.
 However, the percentage of these reluctant workers fell to just 24% of all independents in 2017, the lowest measurements in our study’s history.
 Among full-time independents, just 10% say they’d seek a full-time job.
 The vast majority plan to stick with independent work or even build a bigger business.

 The market today is saturated with a wide variety of marketplaces where businesses can source independent talent.
-However, many of these marketplaces are geared towards freelancers looking for gig or part-time work.
-Instead, many companies are turning to direct sourcing: identifying candidates for a role using internal resources rather than a third party such as a staffing agency.
-Online direct sourcing solutions, such as MBO Connect®, are evolving to help organizations directly and compliantly source and retain independent talent.
+While many of these marketplaces are geared towards freelancers looking for gig or part-time work, expert marketplaces like MBO Connect®, provide a direct sourcing solution for organizations looking to compliantly source and engage skilled independent contractors.
 These networks allow you to invite, build, and manage your talent to help reduce supply chain costs, minimize onboarding time, and re-engage with talent you’ve worked with in the past.

 A successful contractor-client relationship begins with communication.
 By starting with a clearly written RFP that states your goals, vision, and project requirements you’ll be able to attract the right talent form the start.
-Once you’ve found the right person to work with, work together to draft a contract that defines the scope, methodology, and project requirements.
+Once you’ve found the right person, work together to draft a contract that defines the scope, methodology, and project requirements.
 Starting out on the right foot in terms of communication will help to create a positive working relationship.

 Running your own business as an independent isn’t easy; they have to worry about having an unpredictable income, planning for retirement, and are constantly on the lookout for the next project.
 At the same time, however, independents are incredibly motivated and love what they do.
 The ability to be their own boss, have greater work-life flexibility, and follow their true passion are all reasons they’ve chosen to dedicate their careers to helping clients solve problems.